alznvd6/SMART_FACTORY/README.md

 # SMART Factory 🏭

-> An integrated IoT-driven industrial automation platform for real-time monitoring, safety management, and workforce coordination.
+> An integrated IoT-driven industrial automation platform for real-time monitoring, safety management, and workforce coordination as university project.

 ## Overview

-SMART Factory is a comprehensive university capstone project that demonstrates a modern Industry 4.0 solution.
+SMART Factory is a comprehensive university capstone project that tries to demonstrate a modern Industry 4.0 solution.
 It integrates hardware sensors, embedded firmware, cloud infrastructure, and intelligent dashboards to enable data-driven decision-making in manufacturing environments.

 ## Key Features